 - Chicken stock – 4 cups

 Heat 3 tablespoons of olive oil In a large skillet or a 14-16 inch paella pan over medium heat, stovetop; add chorizo and stir for about 3 minutes until lightly cooked.

 Stir in salt, black pepper, paprika, garlic, onion, crushed red pepper, bell pepper, tomatoes, chorizo (or chourico/linguica) and rice.
 Cook while stirring for 5 minutes to thoroughly mix rice with other ingredients.

 Next, stir in the saffron threads, bay leaves, parsley, chicken stock and white wine.
 Bringing it to a boil, cover and reduce to medium-low heat and let simmer for about 25 minutes.

-Now add shrimp, mussels and Spanish/green olives in your pan, spreading out them evenly.
-Cover and cook for additional 5 minutes until shrimp turn pink and mussels open up.
+Now add shrimp, mussels and Spanish/green olives in your pan, spreading them evenly.
+Cover and cook for an additional 5 minutes until shrimp turn pink and mussels open up.
 You’re almost done.

 Spread your paella evenly onto a serving tray, let stand for approximately 5 – 10 minutes and you’re ready to enjoy.

 Prep time: 25 minutes, Cook time: 37 minutes